-Now Sano appeared a bit surprised, as if he’d forgotten he was doing it at all.
+Now Sano glanced at the spirit in question, as if he’d forgotten he was doing that at all.
 “Oh, uh…” He raised a hand and gestured.
 “I just sort of… reach in there… same as how I reach to absorb the shade… only instead of doing that…” He twisted his hand as if he were wrapping a mass of something malleable around it and drawing it back toward him.
-“It sort of opens a channel for the shade energy again, so it’s a pain in the ass to keep doing it… but at least I can keep him from bugging other people that way.”
+“It sortof opens a channel for the shade energy again, so it’s a pain in the ass to keep doing it… but at least I can keep him from bugging other people that way.”

 Hajime nodded slowly.
 “You do realize that exercising any type of control over a shade like that is conjuration.”
 That is to say, a totally different area of necrovisual magic than the one Sano claimed solely to be skilled in.

 “Yeah, I guess it is.”
-Now Sano’s tone was equal parts pensive and indifferent, as if this might be a good deal more interesting later when he wasn’t as concerned with how they were going to get rid of the ghost that had been haunting him for weeks.
+This tone was equal parts pensive and indifferent, as if this might be a good deal more interesting later when Sano wasn’t as concerned with how they could possibly get rid of the ghost that had been haunting him for weeks.
 “So what’s your idea?”

 At this moment, a couple of customers emerged from Forest of Four.
 One of them elbowed the other and made what he probably thought was a surreptitious gesture toward Hajime and Sano.
 A few seconds longer and they would assuredly walk in this direction.

 “Let’s go,” Hajime murmured.
 “It’s too early for lunch, but I wouldn’t mind some coffee.”
 The smell in Aoshi’s office had been suggestively pleasant, even if Aoshi did take his coffee with insane amounts of bizarrely-flavored additives.

 Sano, who had also observed the gawkers at the shop’s door, nodded.